Certified Public Accountant Act

 A CPA may not engage in any of the following conduct:

-1. Permit others to practice under his or her name.
+1. Permit others to practice under their name.

 2. Practice under the name of another CPA.